 Since there are 12 measurement locations for the experimental data, this discussion will focus on two representative locations for pressure and two for interface height.
 Figure 4.5 displays these results.
 At point P1, the mcAMR case shows a sharp pressure spike similar to the conventional approach.
-The values then decrease and, after approximately $t=1.5~\rm s$, closely match those from the fine grid.
-Around $t\approx 0.75~\rm s$, a noticeable deviation appears between the two approaches.
-The mcAMR case slightly overpredicts the experimental data, while the conventional approach first underpredicts and then overpredicts.
-The results at point P2 follow a similar trend, with the main difference also occurring near $t\approx 0.75~\rm s$, where the mcAMR case underpredicts.
+The values then decrease and, after approximately t = 1.5 s, closely match those from the fine grid.
+Around $t \approx 0.75$ s, a noticeable deviation appears between the two approaches.
+The mcAMR case slightly overestimates the experimental data, while the conventional approach first underestimates and then overestimates.
+The results at point P2 follow a similar trend, with the main difference also occurring near $t \approx 0.75$ s, where the mcAMR case underestimates.
 This deviation may be related to inaccuracies in probing on a dynamically changing grid.
-For interface height at point H2, the mcAMR case overpredicts the fine grid result from $t=1.5~\rm s$ onwards, though the values remain close.
-At point H4, both approaches give unsatisfactory results, but the AMR case performs slightly better in capturing the transition around $t\approx 2.75~\rm s$.
+For interface height at point H2, the mcAMR case underestimates the fine grid result from t = 1.5 s onwards, though the values remain close.
+At point H4, both approaches give unsatisfactory results, but the AMR case performs slightly better in capturing the transition around $t \approx 2.75$ s.